Glossary

 OEM Software

-Companies can obtain many different types of software for free or at very low costs.
-One of the most popular methods is using OEM software.
-But what exactly is OEM software?
+Companies can pick up many kinds of software for free or close to it, and one of the most common routes is OEM software.
+So what is it, exactly?

 Original equipment manufacturer software is computer software made by one company and sold to another.
-It can also be referred to as “white box” software.
-When buying this type of product, though, the buyer usually doesn’t receive a CD-ROM or DVD containing the programme; instead, they receive a licence for it.
-The licence will contain instructions on using the programme and may include support information, such as phone numbers.
+You'll sometimes see it called "white box" software.
+Buy it, though, and you usually won't receive a CD-ROM or DVD with the program on it — you receive a license instead.
+That license spells out how to use the program and may include support details such as phone numbers.

-An original equipment manufacturer software can also be pre-packaged software that comes with new computers or other products.
-It’s also used to refer to the act of buying commercial software in bulk and then re-selling it, often packaged with other items.
-Moreover, this type of software is built to be used with hardware devices.
-It does not have a separate brand identity, and it is sold by the manufacturer of the device or system rather than another company.
-OEM software can sometimes be seen as being less effective than its counterpart, but this depends on the quality of the software and whether it was made for a specific application.
+OEM software can also mean the pre-packaged programs that ship with new computers and other products.
+The term covers the practice of buying commercial software in bulk and reselling it, often bundled with other items.
+This software is built to run on specific hardware devices.
+It carries no separate brand identity and is sold by the maker of the device or system rather than by a third party.
+People sometimes assume OEM software is less capable than the boxed alternative, but that depends entirely on the quality of the software and whether it was written for a specific application.

 OEM Software Benefits

-A very prominent example of OEM software is Windows.
-In this case, Microsoft is the original equipment manufacturer that supplies the VAR – famous computer manufacturers, such as Dell, HP, Lenovo, or others – with a version of Windows most suitable for their hardware.
-However, if bought from a legitimate seller, an OEM version of Windows can be purchased without the corresponding hardware, too.
+Windows is the textbook example.
+Microsoft is the original equipment manufacturer supplying the VARs — Dell, HP, Lenovo, and others — with a version of Windows tuned to their hardware.
+Buy from a legitimate seller, though, and you can get an OEM copy of Windows without the matching hardware.

 OEM Hardware